tempoCollaboration/TimeEvolvingMPOdevGuideline/incubator-CONTRIBUTING.md

 to ensure that your work fits well into the project.

-### 2. Create a fork of this repository on Github
+### 2. Create a fork of this repository on bitbucket
 If you have discussed your plans in the
 [Issue section](https://bitbucket.org/jkeeling/tempoincubator/issues)
-and would like to make a direct contribution to the code or documentation, you will need to [create a fork](https://confluence.atlassian.com/bitbucket/forking-a-repository-221449527.html) of the repository on your github account.
+and would like to make a direct contribution to the code or documentation, you will need to [create a fork](https://confluence.atlassian.com/bitbucket/forking-a-repository-221449527.html) of the repository on your ~~github~~ bitbucket account.
 This creats a linked copy on your account which you can modify to your liking.
 You can then [create a pull request](https://confluence.atlassian.com/bitbucket/create-a-pull-request-to-merge-your-change-774243413.html) to suggest your changes to this project.